Who's Behind Listverse?

 2. Steve Ballmer Sells Windows 1

 This was not actually broadcast as an advertisement outside of Microsoft but it is just so bad it has to be included.
 Can you believe this guy is now running Microsoft?
-If you want to see more of this guy, here is a clip and here is a pretty good musical parody.
+If you want to see more of this guy, here is a pretty good musical parody.

 1. Windows 386